-However, most of these orders are strongly monotonic, while the dependency pair approach only requires weak monotonicity.
+However, most of

+these orders are strongly monotonic, while the dependency pair approach only requires weak monotonicity.
 (For polynomial orders, a weakly monotonic variant is obtained by permitting the coefficient 0.
 But LPO(S), RPO(S), and KBO are always strongly monotonic.)
-Thus, before searching for an order, some of the arguments of the function symbols in the constraints can be eliminated by an argument filtering $\pi$ [2].
+Thus, before searching for an order, some of the arguments of the function symbols in the constraints can be eliminated by an argument filtering π [2].
 For example, a binary function symbol f can be turned into a unary symbol by eliminating f's first argument.
-Then $\pi$ replaces all terms $f(t_1, t_2)$ in the constraints by $f(t_2)$ .
-Hence, we can obtain a weakly monotonic order $\succ{\pi}$ from a strongly monotonic order $\succ$ and an argument filtering $\pi$ by defining $s \succ{\pi} t$ iff $\pi(s) \succ \pi(t)$ .
-Moreover, we developed an improvement by first applying the argument filtering and determining the usable rules afterwards [14,28].
+Then π replaces all terms $f(t_1, t_2)$ in the constraints by $f(t_2)$.
+Hence, we can obtain a weakly monotonic order \succ{π} from a strongly monotonic order \succ and an argument filtering π by defining $s \succ{\pi} t$ iff $\pi(s) \succ \pi(t)$.
+Moreover, for innermost termination proofs, we developed an improvement by first applying the argument filtering and determining the usable rules afterwards [15].
 The advantage is that the argument filtering may eliminate some symbols f from the right-hand sides of dependency pairs and rules.
-Then, one does not have to require $l \succsim{\pi} r$ for the f-rules anymore.
+Then, one does not have to require $l \succeq{\pi} r$ for the f-rules anymore.
 For this improvement, one has to select "Improved DPs" in the General Options.

-As there are exponentially many argument filterings, this search space must be explored efficiently.
-AProVE uses a depth-first algorithm [14] which treats the constraints one after another.
+Since there are exponentially many argument filterings, a crucial problem is to explore this search space efficiently.
+AProVE uses a depth-first algorithm [15] to determine suitable filterings by treating the constraints one after another.
 We start with the set of argument filterings possibly satisfying the first constraint.
-Here we use the idea of [17] to keep argument filterings as "undefined" as possible.
-Then this set is reduced further to those filterings which possibly satisfy the second constraint as well.
+Here we use the idea of [18] to keep argument filterings as "undefined" as possible.
+Then this set is reduced further to those filterings which can possibly satisfy the second constraint as well.
 This procedure is repeated until all constraints are investigated.
-By inspecting constraints in a suitable order (instead of treating them separately as in [17]), already after the first constraint the set of possible argument filterings is rather small.
-Thus, one only inspects a fraction of all potential argument filterings.
-To use our refinement of filtering before computing usable rules, we also developed an algorithm to determine suitable filterings in this improved approach automatically, which is non-trivial since the filtering determines the resulting constraints.
+By inspecting the constraints in a suitable order (instead of treating them separately as in [18]), already after the first constraint the set of possible argument filterings is rather small and in this way, one only inspects a small subset of all potential argument filterings.
+To use our refinement of performing filtering before computing usable rules, we also developed an algorithm to determine suitable argument filterings in this improved approach automatically, which is non-trivial since the filtering determines the resulting constraints.